checkly/docs.checklyhq.com/site/content/_shared/group-global-variables.md

 sitemapExclude: true
 ---

-Group variables are added on the Variables tab in a group.
-The variables stored here are accessible only in the group context.
+Add Group variables on the Variables tab in a check group.
+Group variables are only accessible in the context of a group, which includes the checks within the group and their configuration.

 ![set group environment variable](/shared/images/group-environment-variables.png)